 - participate in seven sessions of research support programming and reflection activities run by OURI

 Priority deadline for applications is March 22, 2021.
 Final consideration deadline for applications is April 1, 2021.
-Applications for SURF 2021 are now open.
+Application for 2021 are now closed.

 Note: Your faculty advisor will receive an email asking them to approve the proposal through Qualtrics.
 Please be sure that your advisor is aware of this step in the application process.
 Proposals without faculty approval will not be considered.